 This course provides the student with an introduction and overview to the procedures applicable to and governing civil matters, including procedures related to pleading, motions, discovery, trial practice, post-trial motions and other issues.
-Prerequisite: PLA 1003 Lec.
+Prerequisite: PLA 1003.
+Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000

-PLA 2273 Torts 4.0 Quarter Credit Hours
+PLA 2273 Torts

 This course provides an introduction to the substantive law of torts, including elements, defenses, and damages applicable to intentional torts, and to unintentional torts based on negligence, product liability, strict liability, and professional malpractice.
-Moreover, this course introduces the student to practical application of litigation methods and procedures, including interviewing, investigation, and drafting documents essential to the tort litigation process.
-Prerequisite: PLA 1003 Lec.
+The course provides opportunities for students to practice and improve their interviewing, investigation, document drafting, negotiation, and contract interpretation skills.
+Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000